oktadev/okta-blog/_source/_posts/2022-06-14-simple-crud-react-and-spring-boot.md

 To learn more about proxying API requests, see Create React App's [documentation](https://create-react-app.dev/docs/proxying-api-requests-in-development/#docsNav).

 Make sure Spring Boot is running, then run `npm start` in your `app` directory.
 You should see the list of default groups.
-You might have to scroll down to see this list.

-{% comment %}
-{% img blog/spring-boot-2-react/jug-list.png alt:"JUG List" width:"800" %}{: .center-image }
+{% img blog/spring-boot-react/jug-list.png alt:"JUG List" width:"800" %}{: .center-image }
-{% endcomment %}

 ## Build a React `GroupList` component